For Business Owners

 - Trying to sell without professional help

-What are the biggest issues that kill deals?
+What are the biggest issues that kill deals

-- Lease or landlord problems discovered late in the process
+- Lease or landlord problems discovered late

 - Surprises during due diligence